learn-co-students/crud-with-validations-lab-london-web-career-031119/README.md

 7. Use strong parameters in your POST/PATCH controller actions.

 8. Set the root route to the song index.

+9. Render the list of songs in an HTML table.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/crud-with-validations-lab' title='CRUD With Validations Lab'>CRUD With Validations Lab</a> on Learn.co and start learning to code for free.</p>